Student Volunteer Opportunities

 Admissions Interns are engaged students who are knowledgeable about Pomona College, have developed meaningful connections across campus and are excited to serve as representatives of the College.
 Paid positions are available for the full school year and the winter break.
 School-year interns are expected to work at least 6 hours per week and one Saturday during the fall semester.
 Responsibilities include, but are not limited to, responding to admissions email queries, coordinating hosting, assisting with diversity fly-in programs and Admitted Students Days, answering phones, assisting visitors and leading tours.
 Mandatory training will take place the first week of the fall semester.
 Applications for the full-time winter break intern positions are available in November.
-Applications for the school-year intern positions are available and are due March 6.
+Applications for the school-year intern positions will be due March 20.

-For more information about the Intern positions, contact Erica Huerta.
+For more information about the Intern positions, contact Cris Monroy '14.

 Term: Summer (May 14 – Aug.
 24)

-For more information about the Summer Fellow position, contact Erica Huerta.
+For more information about the Summer Fellow position, contact Cris Monroy '14.